MW 16x4 / N38 - neodymium magnet

 bulk discounts:

-Give us a call tel: +48 22 499 98 98 or get in touch through form on our website.
-You can check the lifting capacity and the shape of neodymium magnets in our force calculator magnetic mass calculator
+Call us tel: +48 22 499 98 98 or get in touch via contact form on our website.
+You can check the power as well as the appearance of magnet in our force calculator magnetic calculator

 Orders placed by 2:00 PM will be shipped on the same business day.